The adorable Pembroke Welsh Corgi temperament will draw you in from the moment you first encounter him.

-The Pembroke is known to shed, with his busiest shedding period being late spring into early summer.
+The Pembroke is indeed a shedder, with his busiest period being from late spring into early summer.

-Brushing him once a day should be enough to keep your carpets looking clean.
+Brushing him once a day should be enough to keep your carpets clean.

-During shedding season, it may be easier to give him a bath first to loosen all of the excess hair.
+During shedding season, it may be easier to give him a bath first to loosen all the dead hair.
 Just make sure he’s completely dry before trying to brush him.

 A healthy Pembroke Corgi has a life expectancy of 12 to 13 years, which is slightly higher than some of his small-dog counterparts.

-Healthy Corgis weigh a maximum of 30 lbs.
+Healthy Corgis also weigh a maximum of 30 lbs.